Rockies vs. Angels Player Props Betting Odds

-Player prop bet odds for Shohei Ohtani, Ryan McMahon and others are listed when the Los Angeles Angels visit the Colorado Rockies at Coors Field on Friday (at 8:40 PM ET).
+Ryan McMahon and Shohei Ohtani are two of the top players with prop bets available when the Colorado Rockies and the Los Angeles Angels square off at Coors Field on Saturday (starting at 9:10 PM ET).

 Bet on this matchup or its props with BetMGM!